 Learning begins long before a child starts kindergarten

-Studies show early learning strengthens a child’s verbal and math abilities, prepares them socially to interact with others, teaches them self-regulation skills and supports development to their fullest potential.
+Studies show early learning strengthens children’s verbal and math abilities, prepares them socially to interact with others, teaches them self-regulation skills and supports development to their fullest potential.
 Children who are not prepared to start school at age five are at risk of never catching up, leaving an achievement gap that can persist until high school.
 This gap can be linked to social and economic problems later in life, including illiteracy, teen pregnancy, and high-dropout rates.

 Sunbeam is a model in our state for the work we do in Early Childhood